multivvac/GPU/quizzes/lenet/README.md

 | `F` | `float*` | filter weight `K x K` |
 | `Y` | `float*` | output tensor with size `(N, C, H_o, W_o)` |

+#### im2col
 In convolution implementation, a common optimization technique involves transforming the input image into a column matrix using an `im2col` operation, allowing convolution to be treated as a matrix multiplication.

 The `im2col` kernel itself is relatively straightforward.
 However, I ran into challenges when trying to optimize it using a shared memory tiling approach.
 Interestingly, for smaller input dimensions such as 6x28x28, the optimized kernel outperformed the baseline.
 But as I increased the input size--for example, to 6x56x56--performance drop noticeably.

+I checked PyTorch's implementation and noticed it uses a similarly simple under-optimized approach.

+Interestingly:
+- For small input sizes, my naive version outperforms PyTorch.
+- For larger kernels, it only reaches about 80% of PyTorch's performance.

+So the question remains:
+> Why doesn't shared memory tiling help here, and how does PyTorch's basic approach still win on large kernels?